nus-cvml/awesome-temporal-action-segmentation/README.md

 ### Weakly-Supervised
 #### 2024
 - Efficient and Effective Weakly-Supervised Action Segmentation via Action-Transition-Aware Boundary Alignment,
-    - Angchi Xu and Wei-Shi Zheng, *CVPR2024*.
+    - Angchi Xu and Wei-Shi Zheng, *CVPR 2024*.
 #### 2023
 - Is Weakly-supervised Action Segmentation Ready For Human-Robot Interaction ?
 No , Let ’ s Improve It With Action-union Learning, [[pdf]](https://www.researchgate.net/profile/Fan-Yang-41/publication/372548891_Is_Weakly-supervised_Action_Segmentation_Ready_For_Human-Robot_Interaction_No_Let's_Improve_It_With_Action-union_Learning/links/64be18dab9ed6874a54076e7/Is-Weakly-supervised-Action-Seg)